n8willis/opentype-shaping-documents/opentype-shaping-myanmar.md

 performed before applying any other GSUB lookups, because those lookups may be written to match only the `ccmp`-substituted glyphs.

+> Note: `ccmp` usage is uncommon in Myanmar fonts.
+Nevertheless,
+> shaping engines must apply any `ccmp` substitutions if they are
+> present in the active font.

 #### 3.3: rphf ####